Skip to content

 Most reviewers focus on the M4 Max because it generates bigger benchmark numbers and more exciting headlines.
 But the M4 Pro is where Apple’s silicon story gets genuinely interesting for working professionals.
+After four months of real use across dozens of Xcode projects, several DaVinci timelines, and a painful Docker-heavy consulting gig, we’re convinced the M4 Pro is the configuration Apple should have led with.

 The M4 Pro Chip: Where the Money Goes